Infant formula stockpile for the U.S. suggested by FDA chief - NewsBreak

 “If that plant had been hit by a tornado, instead of a quality problem, the same issue would be in front of us now,” Califf said.

-If the “FDA had insight into the supply chains and how they fit together,” Califf said, “the likelihood we would need the stockpile would be quite low.”

-“Between stockpiling and having a resilient system we should be able to prevent this from happening again,” Califf said.
+If the “FDA had insight into the supply chains and how they fit together,” Califf said, “the likelihood we would need the stockpile would be quite low.
+Between stockpiling and having a resilient system we should be able to prevent this from happening again.”

-The post Infant formula stockpile for the U.S. suggested by FDA chief appeared first on Florida Phoenix .
+The post Infant formula stockpile for the U.S. suggested by FDA chief appeared first on Daily Montanan .